Stereopsis: Summary of research

-Research into binocular depth vision begins with Charles Wheatstone.
+Research into binocular depth vision begins with Charles Wheatstone, who was the first to make a stereoscope.
 At the end of the 19th century, he was the first to demonstrate that horizontal disparity of vertical lines is sufficient to evoke a sensation of depth.
 Bela Julesz showed in the 20th century that the sensation also occurs with dots (random dot stereogram) and that depth vision precedes the perception of forms.
 Jodi Krol showed around the same time that a light transition (edge) is necessary, but that two corresponding edges of opposite contrast do not give a depth sensation.
 He also found that the depth of the surfaces between these edges is an interpretation.
 The left and right visual directions should be stimulated at approximately the same time, but this does not have to happen at exactly the same time.
 This is illustrated by the Puflrich illusion.

 Kenneth Ogle (1950) found that the quality of depth perception differs for small and large disparities and on this basis distinguishes different types of stereopsis.
 It is generally accepted that in the absence of a sensation of stereopsis the perceived image is usually seen in the plane of the horopter.
 John Foley (1972) describes that in exceptional cases the image can also appear slightly behind or in front of the horopter.
 Jodi Krol (1982) shows that the latter happens when the eyes are unconsciously directed slightly in front of or behind the intended fixation point due to certain reflexes and the fixation point is therefore not on the horopter.

 Finally, nerve cells have been found in the visual cortex that are tuned to a certain disparity.
 These cells form the basis for neural models for binocular depth vision and for the solution of the correspondence problem to be discussed.
 These cells are part of two neurophysiological mechanisms that are specialized in shape and object recognition and in spatial localization, respectively.